Regulation governing admissions and language classification

 The working languages of members of the Association shall be classified in three categories, called 'A', 'B' and 'C', which shall be further defined as follows:

-A: The interpreter's native language (or another language strictly equivalent to a native language), into which the interpreter works from all her or his other languages in both modes of interpretation, simultaneous and consecutive.
+A: The interpreter's native language (or another language strictly equivalent to a native language), into which the interpreter works from all her or his other languages, and as a general rule, in both modes of interpretation, simultaneous and consecutive.

 All members must have at least one 'A' language but may have more than one.